March 2025 Results

 Methodology

-These results are based on 438 responses received from August 1st to 14 from a stratified random sample of CFIB members to a controlled-access web survey.
-Findings are statistically accurate to +/- 4.7 per cent 19 times in 20.
+These results are based on 1,065 responses received from March 5 to 7 from a stratified random sample of CFIB members to a controlled-access web survey.
+Findings are statistically accurate to +/- 3.0 per cent 19 times in 20.
 Every new month, the entire series of indicators is recalculated for the previous month to include all survey responses received in that previous month.
-Measured on a scale between 0 and 100, an index above 50 means owners expecting their business’s performance to be stronger over the next three or 12 months outnumber those expecting weaker performance.
-Provincial and sectoral results, except Ontario and retail, are based on 3-months moving averages.
-Therefore the provincial and sectoral charts may not show the same movements as the aggregate Canada data.
+Measured on a scale between 0 and 100, an index below 50 means owners expecting their business’s performance to be weaker over the next three or 12 months outnumber those expecting stronger performance.

 Andreea Bourgeois, Director of Economics